reactjs/react.dev/content/blog/2018-03-15-update-on-async-rendering.md

 > Note
 >
 > Some advanced use-cases (e.g. libraries like Relay) may want to experiment with eagerly prefetching async data.
 An example of how this can be done is available [here](https://gist.github.com/bvaughn/89700e525ff423a75ffb63b1b1e30a8f).
+>
+> In the longer term, the canonical way to fetch data in React components will likely be based on the “suspense” API [introduced at JSConf Iceland](/blog/2018/03/01/sneak-peek-beyond-react-16.html).
+Both simple data fetching solutions and libraries like Apollo and Relay will be able to use it under the hood.
+It is significantly less verbose than either of the above solutions, but at the moment it is not quite ready yet.

 ### Adding event listeners (or subscriptions)